Tomas-B5/RBR-Digidash-modified-template/README.md

 # Modified:

 <img src="https://user-images.githubusercontent.com/104921631/231561893-cd78a701-f1fb-457a-af40-eea11d629b99.png" width="500">

 - Same size for all RPM icons

 - Same size for all gear icons(Previously 1 was way too small)

 - More consistent icon alignment

+- Bigger shift indicators and many other textures

 - Clear boundries

 - Big Label_KM texture to be used as a background texture.

 # Original: